-Time spent conducting plant status activities should be charged to IP 88135.
+The annual resources to complete this inspection are estimated to be 578 hours.
+This estimate is only for direct inspection effort and does not include preparation for and documentation of the inspection.
+Time spent conducting plant status activities should be charged to IP 88135.02.
+Completion of plant status inspections will be documented in the quarterly inspection report for the quarter in which they were performed.

 88135.02-05 PROCEDURE COMPLETION

+This procedure is complete when all inspections requirements, including its sample size and frequency, as applicable (see below), are performed.

 05.01 Plant Tours.
 There are no sample sizes associated with this section.
 There is no requirement for documenting activities specific to obtaining plant status.